bin-guo/bin-guo.github.io/index.md

     – Research Area: Persistent Memory-Based Algorithms on k-Core Maintenance – Received Graduate Teaching Assistantship, Graduate Research Fellow (about $16,400 for each year, two years in total) at Trent University

-* Gregory Prouty, will start in Sept.
-2025
+* Gregory Prouty, Sept.
+2025 - Now
     - Research Area: $k$-Core Hierarchy Maintenance
     - Received Graduate Teaching Assistantship, Graduate Research Fellow (about $16,400 for each year, two years in total) at Trent University